-Rabbi Abba opened, ‘It is said: Then shall you say in your heart, who has begotten for me these, [since I have lost my children, and am desolate, a captive, and moving to and fro? and who has brought up these?
-Behold, I was left alone; these, where had they been?]
+Rabbi Abba opened, ‘It is said: And you shall say in your heart: ‘Who gave birth for me to these, [when I was bereaved and barren, exiled and cast aside, and these, why, who has raised?]
 (Isaiah 49:21).
 What does this mean?
-Israel below [i.e., on earth] saw that the children of Israel will come before Him, when they will come from Elam, and from Shinar, and from Hamath, and from the coastlands of the sea (Isaiah 11:11), and a vast flock will be established.
-The Shekhinah will say, Who are all these?
+Israel below saw that the children of Israel will come before Him, when they will come from Elam and from Shinar and from Hamath and from coastlands (ibid.
+11:11), and a vast flock will be established.
+The Shekhinah will say, Who are these?
 Are there not any who are unfit, of foreign children?
 They will say to Him, We are all Your children, there is no foreigner among us!
 For they will be severed the one from the other [i.e., the motley throng will be severed from the Assembly of Israel].
 And they will be circumcised together and converted.
 The convert then will return together with Israel and they will be as one.

-“In that day shall Israel be the third with Egypt and with Assyria, a blessing in the midst of the land [whom YHWH of armies shall bless, saying, Blessed be My people Egypt, My handiwork Assyria, and My heritage Israel] (Isaiah 19:24).
+“On that day Israel shall be a third partner with Egypt and with Assyria, as a blessing in the midst of the earth.
+[Which YHWH of Armies conferred, saying, ‘Blessed are My people Egypt and My handiwork Assyria and Israel My estate] (Isaiah 19:24).

 The seventy princes who govern the army on high are divided in their midst.
 One division is governed by the prince of Ishmael, called Egypt, and the other division is governed by the prince of Edom, called Assyria [cf. 2 Kings 16; Isaiah 7–9; 2 Chronicles 28].
 Both divisions receive from Gevurah, at the left side of the Chariot, but as we said, Gevurah is divided in two: one aspect is harsh judgment and the other weak [cf. Zohar 2:178a, 187a]; the harsh is exceedingly hard and the weak is soft.
 However, one stately light expands from the way of Tif’eret engulfing these two qualities, covering and influencing them.
-And in the future yet to come, when these two princes behold this light, they will call it the Light of Blessing, as is written, In that day shall Israel be the third with Egypt and with Assyria, a blessing in the midst of the land.
+And in the future yet to come, when these two princes behold this light, they will call it the Light of Blessing, as is written, On that day Israel shall be a third partner with Egypt and with Assyria, as a blessing in the midst of the earth.
 And look, truly some of the nations will be restored to the dominion of Israel” (Berit Menuḥa, Third Way: The Way of Peace, cf. Zohar 1:13a, 164a; 2:57b; 3:218a–b [RM], 227b).

 “Rabbi Ḥiyya was traveling to visit Rabbi El’azar.
 He found him sitting next to Rabbi Shim’on son of Rabbi Yose, son of Lekonya, his father-in-law.
 As he raised his head, he saw Rabbi Ḥiyya.
-He said, ‘In that day shall Israel be the third with Egypt and with Assyria, a blessing in the midst of the land, whom YHWH of armies shall bless, saying, Blessed be My people Egypt, My handiwork Assyria, and My heritage Israel] (Isaiah 19:24).
+He said, In that day Israel will be the third with Egypt and with Assyria, a blessing on earth, whom YHWH of Hosts will bless, saying, ‘Blessed be My people Egypt, [My handiwork Assyria, and My heritage Israel] (Isaiah 19:24).
 How foolish are the inhabitants of the world, who do not know or consider the words of Torah!